Arbucb/LSTM/README.md

 # LSTM
-LSTM models made from scratch as well as using LLM's
+LSTM models made from scratch (to be uploaded) as well as simple models from ChatGPT-0, Claude 3.5, and Gemini.
+Testing different LLM's abilities to generate code.
+Interesting.
+The code is as delivered by the llm, no changes in Claude or ChatGPT except date range (was 2023 original end date - interesting all of them used the same base code; and I moved one to 10 epochs, they all suggested 50 to begin with).
+In Gemini, I had to remove non-printing characters for character returns when copying the code over.
+Otherwise no changes to any of them.